visheshd/claude-devcontainer/docs/migration-guide.md

 3. Show you a preview of changes
 4. Create backups before making changes
 5. Apply the migration with your approval
+6. Install post-merge git hook for automatic worktree cleanup

+### Post-Merge Hook Benefits

+The migration includes an automatic installation of a post-merge git hook that provides:

+- **Automatic Worktree Cleanup** - Prompts to remove merged feature branch worktrees after `git merge`
+- **Docker Artifact Cleanup** - Removes associated Docker containers, volumes, and images for deleted worktrees
+- **Interactive Prompts** - Safe, user-controlled cleanup process with preview of what will be removed
+- **Zero Configuration** - Works automatically after installation, no additional setup required

+The hook integrates with the `cdc cleanup` command to provide the same functionality automatically triggered by git operations.

 ### Manual Migration